Main section

 SwissSign prepared for this transition years ago by establishing a successor root, SwissSign RSA TLS Root CA 2022 – 1, which is already included in both the Chrome and Mozilla trust stores.
 As a result, owners of public TLS certificates from SwissSign and their end users will, in the vast majority of cases, notice no difference at all.
 Only a small number of very old or non-standard setups require attention.

-What changes on 15 April 2026
+What Changes on 15 April 2026

 Chrome will remove SwissSign Gold CA – G2 from its root store in full.
 The Chrome root store is scoped to TLS only, so no other certificate use is affected.